-The Statement of Fiduciary Net Position contains \$17,563,707 in administrative cash, which does not appear on this schedule.
+The Statement of Fiduciary Net Position contains \$21,935,342 in commercial and petty cash, which does not appear on this schedule.

 In the basic financial statements the System accounts for securities using the "country of issue" methodology.
 Under this methodology, regardless of the manager's directive, if a manager invests funds and the underlying country of issue for the security is not the United States, then the securities are classified as international.
 In this chart, however, the securities are classified by investment manager's directive and may not tie directly to the basic financial statements.